tetenc555/OpenCore-Supermicro-C7B250-CB-ML/README.md

 - [X] Native NVRAM
 - [X] Sleep and wake!
 - [ ] Hibernation (will try to make it work later!)
+- [ ] Boot-Chime on Opencore Picker (tried to set it up but it doesnt work yet)

 ## BIOS Settings!! ^^